The Voice Project (music)

 The Voice Project is an open-access singing project, based in Norwich, England.
-It is a Registered Charity and a Limited Company.
+It is a registered charity and a limited company.
 It was created by singers Siân Croose and Jonathan Baker in 2008.

-It has held performances of new vocal music and workshops designed to build vocal confidence and explore vocal music.

-In 2018, it established a choir in Brighton and has run three projects with performances in Sussex.
+In 2018, it established a choir in Brighton.
+It won a Norfolk Arts Award for Music in 2021 and the EDP People's Choice Award for Best Large Organisation in 2013.

-Concept

-Music is taught by ear, and the project does not require the singers to be able to read music.
-Scores and sound files are provided to support individual learning, outside of rehearsals.
-Typically, two performances are given each year, one in the late Spring/early Summer, the other in December or January.
-Performances are often site-specific, making use of all the space available to tell a story.
+Musical directors

-Siân Croose is a singer, conductor and performance maker with over 30 years experience creating and directing music projects in the UK.
+Siân Croose is a singer, conductor and performance maker with over 30 years' experience creating and directing music projects in the UK.
 After an apprenticeship in bands and alternative theatre, she trained on the Community Music programme founded by John Stevens.
 She has run choirs, vocal ensembles, and workshops for singers since 1990, and performed with composer Helen Chadwick and a cappella ensemble Human Music in a wide range of UK festivals and performance projects.
 Composition projects include Harmonium, a wordless systems-based a cappella project for women's voices and The Dawn Chorus with American composer Brendan Taaffe.
-She runs Norwich – based choir Big Sky, regularly commissioning new music from award-winning songwriter Chris Wood and others, and performing with storyteller Hugh Lupton and multi-instrumentalist Adrian Lever.
+She runs Norwich-based choir Big Sky, regularly commissioning new music from award-winning songwriter Chris Wood and others, and performing with storyteller Hugh Lupton and multi-instrumentalist Adrian Lever.

 Jon Baker is a singer, teacher and composer who has written extensively for TV, radio and theatre.
 He is a founder-member of The Neutrinos with whom he has toured throughout Europe and North America.
 He is a co-founder of The Voice Project and also a co-founder of KlangHaus.

 Projects

-Since its inception, the Voice Project has often been commissioned to produce a show for performance at the Norfolk & Norwich Festival in May.
-In addition, there has often also been a winter project for a performance in December or January.
+In most years, two shows have been presented, across Norfolk, Sussex and Suffolk.